 Because paid advertising requires consistent bidding adjustments and marketing expenditures, companies tend to use it more so for commercial-intent keywords.

-There’s only one ad, highlighted in red.
-That’s because “blog content” as a query is a mixed-intent term; it’s unclear whether someone just wants to learn basic information about blog content or they’re maybe in the market to purchase blog content writing services.
+There’s only two ads, accompanied by informational images in the Featured Snippet.
+That’s because “blog post” as a query is a mixed-intent term; it’s unclear whether someone just wants to learn basic information about blog posts or may be in the market to purchase blog post writing services.

-The top four results in search are all paid ads.
-That’s because it’s very clear that the searcher is looking to hire a firm to write their blog content for a fee.
+The top 4 results in the search are all paid ads.
+That’s because it’s evident that the searcher is looking to hire a firm to write their blog content for a fee.

 Those assets might be: